009-Personal-Alexa-like-Speech-Service/009---Personal-Alexa-like-Speech-Service/README.md

 &rightarrow; Here are the different models used to build a speech recognition system:

 * Acoustic: Take the waveform of speech and break it up into small fragments to predict the most likely phonemes in the speech.
-* Pronunciation: Take the sounds and tie them together to make words, i.e. associate words with their phonetic representations.
+* Pronunciation: Take the sounds and tie them together to make words, i. e. associate words with their phonetic representations.
-* Language: Take the words and tie them together to make sentences, i.e. predict the most likely sequence of words (or text strings) among several a set of text strings.
+* Language: Take the words and tie them together to make sentences, i. e. predict the most likely sequence of words (or text strings) among several a set of text strings.

 **Risks and Contingencies Terminology.
 Costs and Benefits**
 * To further highlight the challenge, speech recognition systems have to be able to distinguish between homophones (words with the same pronunciation but different meanings), to learn the difference between proper names and separate words (“Tim Cook” is a person, not a request for Tim to cook), and more.